axch/rules/README.md

   only as clauses of variants of the `match` form and have no independent existence, so effectively can only be used in what amounts to anonymous, non-extensible pattern-dispatch operators.

+- Racket also ships with a term-rewriting library named `redex`.
+As far as I can tell, the clauses of `match` have no relationship to the rules used by `redex`.

 - My own [`pattern-case`](http://github.com/axch/pattern-case) library
   is an implementation of ML-style pattern matching in MIT Scheme, and